ClickHouse/ClickHouse/docs/en/getting_started/install.md

 ## System Requirements

-ClickHouse can run on any Linux, FreeBSD or Mac OS X with x86\_64 CPU architecture.
+ClickHouse can run on any Linux, FreeBSD or Mac OS X with x86\_64, AArch64 or PowerPC64LE CPU architecture.

-Though pre-built binaries are typically compiled to leverage SSE 4.2 instruction set, so unless otherwise stated usage of CPU that supports it becomes an additional system requirement.
+Though pre-built binaries are typically compiled for x86\_64 and leverage SSE 4.2 instruction set, so unless otherwise stated usage of CPU that supports it becomes an additional system requirement.
 Here's the command to check if current CPU has support for SSE 4.2:

 ``` bash
 $ grep -q sse4_2 /proc/cpuinfo && echo "SSE 4.2 supported" || echo "SSE 4.2 not supported"
 ```

+To run ClickHouse on processors that do not support SSE 4.2 or have AArch64 or PowerPC64LE architecture, you should [build ClickHouse from sources](#from-sources) with proper configuration adjustments.

 ## Available Installation Options